Uvalde school district releases records for 2022 classroom shooting, after legal fight over access

-AUSTIN, Texas (AP) — School officials in Uvalde, Texas, on Monday released text messages, personnel files and student records of the shooter from the 2022 shooting at Robb Elementary School, ending a yearslong legal battle over public access to the material.

-The records include emails between top school district officials and also text messages and emails to and from school police officers on the scene.
-The release also contains the personnel file of former schools police chief Pete Arredondo, who has been described as the on-scene commander of the law enforcement response.
+The records include emails between top school district officials and also text messages and emails to and from at least two school police officers who were on the scene.
+The release also contains the personnel file of former Uvalde schools police chief Pete Arredondo, who has been described as the on-scene commander of the law enforcement response.

+The release included a handful of text exchanges between Arredondo and others at the district that were sent before the shooting.
+At 9:04 a.m., the chief told officer Adrian Gonzales to “go hang out at the park with the seniors until 11:30.”
+At 11:40 a.m. a text to Arredondo from a district secretary noted someone reported hearing shots outside Robb Elementary.

+“They went ahead and locked themselves down,” the text to Arredondo read.
+At 1:07 p.m. a text to Arredondo asked if any students were injured or taken to the hospital and asked if the district can lift the “secure status” on the school.
+The shooter had been killed by law enforcement about 15 minutes earlier.

 Media organizations, including The Associated Press, sued the district and county in 2022 for the release of their records related to the mass shooting that killed 19 students and two teachers.